-\paragraph{Results of Personalized Models} It is worth noting that all methods in the comparison, except FedAVG, employ personalized models.
-Consequently, we compare the local models of FedAVG, i.e., the models sent by the clients before aggregation, to the personalized models produced by the other methods, including ours.
-The results are presented in the first two groups of rows in Table \ref{tab:method_comparison} and Figure \ref{fig:trade-off}. \begin{itemize} \item \textit{On Local Data:} Personalized models are designed to adapt to client-specific distributions, which is clearly reflected in their local accuracy scores, shown in the first group of rows in Table~\ref{tab:method_comparison}.
-Our method achieves performance comparable to or better than the baselines; for example, it achieves the highest accuracy in SVHN and is second in CIFAR-10.
-In terms of calibration (ECE) and uncertainty quantification (NLL), our method consistently yields low error rates on local data, achieving the best performance in SVHN and second best in CIFAR-10. \item \textit{On Global Data:} A key limitation of many personalized methods is the degradation in global performance due to overfitting to client-specific distributions.
-This trade-off is particularly evident in FedPop on FashionMNIST, where it achieves the best local accuracy, but performs poorly on global evaluations.
+\paragraph{Results of Personalized Models.} It is worth noting that all methods in the comparison, except FedAvg, employ personalized models.
+Consequently, we compare the local models of FedAvg, i.e., the models sent by the clients before aggregation, with the personalized models produced by the other methods, including ours.
+The results are presented in the first two groups of rows in Table~\ref{tab:method_comparison} and Figure~\ref{fig:trade-off}. \begin{itemize} \item \textit{On Local Data:} Personalized models are designed to adapt to client-specific distributions, which is clearly reflected in their local accuracy scores, shown in the first group of rows in Table~\ref{tab:method_comparison}.
+Our method achieves performance comparable to or better than the baselines; for example, it attains the highest accuracy on SVHN and the second-highest on CIFAR-10.
+In terms of calibration (ECE) and uncertainty quantification (NLL), our method consistently yields low error rates on local data, achieving the best performance on SVHN and second-best on CIFAR-10. \item \textit{On Global Data:} A key limitation of many personalized methods is the degradation in global performance due to overfitting to client-specific distributions.
+This trade-off is particularly evident in FedPop on FashionMNIST, which achieves the best local accuracy but performs poorly on global evaluations.
 In contrast, our method maintains strong generalization, achieving the highest global accuracy across all datasets: 84.61\% on FashionMNIST, 79.87\% on SVHN, and 57.75\% on CIFAR-10.
 These represent improvements of 3.87\%, 11.20\%, and 5.70\%, respectively, over the second-best method on each dataset.
-Furthermore, our method consistently achieves the lowest ECE and NLL on global data, demonstrating both well-calibrated predictions and effective uncertainty quantification. \item \textit{Trade-off Analysis: }Figure~\ref{fig:trade-off} visualizes the trade-off between local and global performance for personalized models in the three metrics.
-For accuracy, the top-right region indicates favorable performance; for ECE and NLL, better performance lies in the bottom left.
+Furthermore, our method consistently achieves the lowest ECE and NLL on global data, demonstrating both well-calibrated predictions and effective uncertainty quantification. \item \textit{Trade-off Analysis:} Figure~\ref{fig:trade-off} visualizes the trade-off between local and global performance for personalized models across the three metrics.
+For accuracy, the top-right region indicates favorable performance; for ECE and NLL, better performance lies in the bottom-left region.
 Our method consistently appears closest to the optimal region in all three plots, demonstrating strong local accuracy without sacrificing global generalization.
 The plots confirm that our method achieves a superior balance across all datasets, combining high accuracy with well-calibrated and confident predictions. \end{itemize}